Blaizzy/mlx-embeddings/docs/FAQ.md

 * The `--build-from-source` option is invoked.
 * The machine is not running a supported version of macOS as all bottled builds are generated only for supported macOS versions.
-* Homebrew is installed to a prefix other than the standard `/usr/local` (although some bottles support this).
+* Homebrew is installed to a prefix other than the default (although some bottles support this).

 We aim to bottle everything.